IamAbhinavSINGH/Weather/readme.md

-# WeatherMate Android App
+# Weather Android App

 ## Introduction

-WeatherMate is a straightforward Android weather application designed for simplicity and efficiency.
+Weather is a straightforward Android weather application designed for simplicity and efficiency.
 Access up-to-date temperature information sourced from a free API, explore city weather effortlessly through the search feature, and store your search history for future reference.
-With optional location detection, WeatherMate ensures you receive accurate and instant weather updates for your current location.
+With optional location detection, Weather ensures you receive accurate and instant weather updates for your current location.

 ## Features